The TJC strengthens justice processes for victims and survivors of atrocity crimes in national jurisdictions.

-Since 2014, Maxine Marcus has been working to provide respectful support to national practitioners in their own jurisdictions seeking specifically to meet their technical needs in investigation, preparation and prosecution of cases involving CRSV and international crimes within their own courts.
-The TJ Clinic was established to deepen the impact of this innovative methodology.
+Since 2014, Maxine Marcus has been working to provide respectful support to national practitioners in their own jurisdictions seeking specifically to meet their technical needs in investigation, preparation and prosecution of cases involving conflict-related sexual violence and other international crimes within their own countries’ courts.
+Kathy Roberts joined this work at the end of 2015.